 - 1.5 lb (680.39 g) bean sprouts

 - 1/2 c dry mung beans optional

 - 1 bunch Vietnamese perilla (tía tô) optional

 - Combine all batter ingredients except scallions in a large bowl for at least 3 hours, or overnight.
 Add scallions only right before making the crêpes.

-- Steam or soak mung beans in water until soft
+- Steam or soak mung beans in water until soft.

-- Wash bean sprouts and veggies
+- Wash bean sprouts and veggies.

 - On medium-high heat add 1-2 teaspoons of oil and some onions

 - Pour in some batter and quickly tilt & rotate the pan so the batter is evenly spread.
 Add more batter if it wasn't enough to cover the pan.
 There should only be a thin layer of batter that almost flakes off at the pan edges where it's thinner.
 If your batter doesn't do that and is too thick, add a few tbsp water to the batter and mix to thin it out.